 To install WordPress on your hosting account, you need:

-- one free MySQL database slot.
+- One MySQL database.
 The database will be created by the automatic installation script.

-To install WordPress, please navigate to the WordPress Manager > Install tab of your hosting Control Panel.
-You will need to fill in the following fields:
+To install WordPress, navigate to the WordPress Manager > Install tab of your hosting Control Panel.
+You will need to fill in or select the following options:

-- Subdomain: Choose the subdomain, in which you want WordPress installed.
-If you want to install WordPress in a new subdomain, click on the link Create a subdomain, which will take you to the Subdomains section of the Control Panel.
+- Subdomain: Choose the subdomain where you want WordPress installed.
+To have WordPress as the main website for the domain, choose the www subdomain.
+If you want to install WordPress in a new subdomain, click on the Create a subdomain link, which will take you to the Subdomains section of the Control Panel.

 - Path: If you wish to install WordPress in the main folder of the subdomain you have chosen, you can leave this field empty.
 If you wish to install in a subfolder, please click the (Folder) icon and choose an installation folder.

 |We advise that you install WordPress in a folder that does not contain other files and folders as they can be overwritten by the installation script.|